neofreex01/Data-Analytics-Portfolio/R(2019-2020)/Econmetrics problem sets/Wage-analysis-and-labor-economics.md

 ## (b) Wage distribution against age

 With the distribution, we can find the wage increases as age becomes larger.
-However, we can also find a decreasing marginal effect of age.
+However, there is also a decreasing marginal effect of age.

 ```r